Mukhtiar22/FastAPI-Practice/README.md

 ## Description

-A FastAPI-based REST API for managing patient records.
+A FastAPI-based API for managing patient records.
 This API allows users to view patient information, including personal details, BMI calculations, and health verdicts based on BMI categories.

 ## Features